Jacqueline Gothe is a design researcher in visual communication design and the Director of Visual Communication Design in the School of Design at UTS.

-Plant, R., Walker, J., Rayburg, S., Gothe, J. & Leung, T. 2012, 'The Wild Life of Pesticides: Urban agriculture, institutional responsibility, and the future of biodiversity in Sydney's Hawkesbury-Nepean River', Australian Geographer, vol. 43, no. 1, pp. 75-91.View/Download from: UTS OPUS or Publisher's site
+Plant, R., Walker, J.R., Rayburg, S.C., Gothe, J. & Leung, T. 2012, 'The wild life of pesticides: Urban agriculture, institutional responsibility, and the future of biodiversity in Sydney's Hawkesbury-Nepean River', Australian Geographer, vol. 43, no. 1, pp. 75-91.View/Download from: UTS OPUS or Publisher's site

-Standley, P., Bidwell, N., George, T., Steffenson, V. & Gothe, J. 2009, 'Connecting Communities and the Environment through Media: Doing, Saying and Seeing Along Traditional Knowledge Revival Pathways', 3C Media Journal of Community Citizen's and Thir..., vol. October, no. 5, pp. 9-27.View/Download from: UTS OPUS
+Standley, P., Bidwell, N., George, T., Steffensen, V. & Gothe, J. 2009, 'Connecting Communities and the Environment through Media: Doing, Saying and Seeing Along Traditional Knowledge Revival Pathways', 3C Media Journal of Community Citizen's and Third Sector Media and Communication, vol. October, no. 5, pp. 9-27.View/Download from: UTS OPUS

 With the proliferation of global information and communications technologies (ICT), the concept of community no longer has geographical limitations.
 Yet, from ecological and social perspectives, connecting people and communities to their immediate environment is now more urgent than ever.
 In this paper we show how an Indigenous led initiative reaches across geographical and cultural gulfs by using digital media in ways that are profoundly embedded in the values associated with specific places.
 We refer to a grass-roots Indigenous created and led organization that with support from numerous partnerships across Australia has for many years used media to convey cultural and environmental values.
 The methodology of Traditional Knowledge Revival Pathways (TRKP), co-created according to the ancient knowledge system of the Kuku Thaypan Traditional Owner Elders in Cape York Peninsula, illustrates the way media can be used to traverse disciplinary boundaries and connect both Indigenous and non-Indigenous people to places.